richafnu/Viva/Viva/engage/configure-your-viva-engage-network/enforce-office-365-identity.md

 ## Start enforcing Microsoft 365 identity in Viva Engage

 It's easy to start enforcing Microsoft 365 identities in Viva Engage.
-However, turning on this setting can accidentally disrupt users' access to Viva Engage.
+However, enabling it logs off all current users' sessions in Viva Engage.
 Before you take action, do the following to make sure your Viva Engage users can continue working smoothly:

 - **All current Viva Engage users must have a corresponding Microsoft 365 identity.** When you enforce Microsoft 365 identities for Viva Engage, any user without that identity is locked out of Viva Engage.
 Ensure that all of your current Viva Engage users have their Microsoft 365 identities.
 To do so, go to the data export page in the Viva Engage admin center and export all users.
 Compare that list to the list of users in Microsoft 365 and make any needed changes.
 - **Tell your users about this change.** Inform all your users that you're switching to Microsoft 365 identities, because it can disrupt their day-to-day usage of Viva Engage.
 See the following sample email for suggested text.